RISHIKA PARDIKAR

 The move to build a port, tourist resorts, roads, a town, and an international airport in Great Nicobar is a part of the project to ‘develop’ India and guard against ‘Chinese threats’ in the Indian Ocean.

-During the same time as the interview sessions with Justin, the union government renamed Port Blair Sri Vijaya Puram, a name that was irrelevant to the original inhabitants of the islands, their culture, or their languages.
+During the same time as the interview sessions with Justin, the union government renamed Port Blair, Sri Vijaya Puram.
+This name was irrelevant to the original inhabitants of the islands, their culture, or their languages.

 The contrast was striking.